jacksonet00/demo-stack/v2/README.md

 ### Log

 - Currently I've implemented the graphene-file-upload library and I have a local images folder which I can push files to through graphql.
 Next step is to clean up this system a bit and then switch out the local folder for a GCP bucket.

+- Now I have a system setup where you can upload a file and it will be saved to Google Cloud.
+I'm going to work on making this a bit more robust and also on learning more about GCP.

+- The auth system is causing some annoying issues.
+Having this in a wrapper rather than a function, or some middleware is not ideal.
+I'm going to look into swapping out the auth for a different solution.
+I'm also going to add a Me query and rework all the resolvers to use the new auth system and infer user_id from the JWT.

+- I implemented my own auth system.
+It's a lot cleaner and easier to manage than flask-graphql-auth, I'm going to rip that one out.

+- I implemented profile photos for users.
+I think I'm good to move on from file uploads now, I'm saving the stretch goal since it has a monthly cost associated with it.

+## Add Pagination

+- No idea how to do this atm.
+I'm going to watch a video of someone implementing it in Typescript and see if I can figure it out in Python on my own.

+### Log